Understanding Hypoglycemia and How to Avoid It

 It's important for anyone taking insulin or oral diabetes medications to be very consistent with their eating schedule, particularly if they are on an intensive blood sugar control regimen.
 And it's crucial to have a plan that you develop with your HCP about what to do if you end up missing a scheduled meal or snack.

-If you’re prone to hypoglycemia, ask your HCP if it makes sense to carry a glucagon kit with you.
+If you’re prone to hypoglycemia, ask your HCP if it makes sense to carry a glucagon kit with you, and how insurance covers it.
 Glucagon is an injectable hormone that triggers your liver to release stored glucose into your bloodstream.
 If you have a severe episode of hypoglycemia, you will need someone close by to inject it into your buttock, arm, or thigh.
 Train family and co-workers how to administer glucagon.

 What should you do if you do experience hypoglycemia?
-Eat or drink 15 grams of simple carbohydrates right away and recheck your blood glucose in 15 minutes.
+Eat or drink 15 grams of simple carbohydrates right away and recheck your blood sugar in 15 minutes.
 If it’s still too low, repeat these steps until it stabilizes.
-Fifteen grams of carbohydrates might look like four ounces of a sweetened beverage, one tablespoon of sweetener, two tablespoons of raisins, or four glucose tablets.
+Fifteen grams of carbohydrates is about four ounces of a sweetened beverage, one tablespoon of sweetener, two tablespoons of raisins, or four glucose tablets.
 If you have diabetes, you should always carry carbohydrate-heavy snacks with you.

 Remember, too, not to overdo it.
 It is possible to overtreat hypoglycemia.